peteroupc/classic-wallpaper/uielements.md

 [^3]:  See, for example, _The Windows Interface Guidelines for Software Design_, which applies to Microsoft Windows 95.

 [^4]: ["Creating Windows XP Icons"](https://learn.microsoft.com/en-us/previous-versions/ms997636(v=msdn.10)).
 Similar advice was also given in _The Microsoft Windows User Experience_, which applies to Windows 98 and Windows 2000.

+[^5]: Modern guidelines recommend a 256&times;256 icon as well.
+Toolbar icons are traditionally offered in 16&times;16 and 20&times;20.
+The standard icon sizes in the OS/2 operating system are 16&times;16, 20&times;20, 32&times;32, and 40&times;40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64&times;64 occur.